olyagpl/spring-boot3-aws-lambda-function/README.md

 It also excludes `org.apache.tomcat.embed`, because it is not needed in a serverless environment (AWS Lambda uses a different mechanism to run web applications).

 The Maven Assembly Plugin, `maven-assembly-plugin`, packages the project into a ZIP file with all runtime dependencies, necessary for deployment to AWS Lambda.
-The ZIP file is created in the _target_ directory.
+The _spring-lambda-1.0-SNAPSHOT-lambda-package.zip_ file is created in the _target/_ directory.

 ## Step 3: Prepare for a Native Image Build